 Freeze Frames: There are 8 different freeze frames to select from.

-Instagram have released an app called Hyperlapse which allows you to make cool sped-up videos.
+Instagram recently released a new app called Hyperlapse which allows you to make cool sped up videos.

-Take a look at the below video to see how it works, and record any hyperlapse video you have recorded in the form field below:
+Take a look at the below video to see how it works:

 How to Delete an Instagram Post